orientechnologies/orientdb-docs/Automatic-Backup.md

   * **m** for minutes.
 Example 5m means 5 minutes
   * **h** for hours.
 Example 24h means every day
   * **d** for days.
 Example 1d means every day
+* **firsttime** time of first backup schedule.
+It's referring at current day.
+The format is: `HH:mm:ss`.
+GMT timezone is used.
 * **target.directory**: target directory, the default is "backup"
 * **target.fileName**: target file name configurable using the following variables between <code>${}</code>:
   * **<code>${DBNAME}</code>**, as the database name